Architecture of India: Dravidian style

 From 300 BCE – 300 CE, the greatest accomplishments of the kingdoms of the early Chola, Chera and the Pandyan kingdoms included brick shrines to deities Kartikeya, Shiva, Amman and Vishnu.
-Several of these have been unearthed near Adichanallur, Kaveripoompuharpattinam and Mahabalipuram, and the construction plans of these sites of worship were shared to some detail in various poems of Sangam literature.
+Several of these have been unearthed near Adichanallur, Poompuhar also known as, Kaveripoompuharpattinam and Mahabalipuram, and the construction plans of these sites of worship were shared to some detail in various poems of Sangam literature.

 The architecture of the rock-cut temples, particularly the rathas, became a model for south Indian temples.
 Architectural features, particularly the sculptures, were widely adopted in South India.
 Descendants of the sculptors of the shrines are artisans in contemporary Mahabalipuram.

 The Badami Chalukyas also called the Early Chalukyas, ruled from Badami, Karnataka in the period 543–753 and spawned the Vesara style called Badami Chalukya Architecture.
 The finest examples of their art are seen in Pattadakal, Aihole and Badami in northern Karnataka.
 Over 150 temples remain in the Malaprabha basin.

 The Rashtrakuta contributions to art and architecture are reflected in the splendid rock-cut shrines at Ellora and Elephanta, situated in present-day Maharashtra.
 It is said that they altogether constructed 34 rock-cut shrines, but most extensive and sumptuous of them all is the Kailasanatha temple at Ellora.
 The temple is a splendid achievement of Dravidian art.
 The walls of the temple have marvellous sculptures from Hindu mythology including Ravana, Shiva and Parvathi while the ceilings have paintings.
 These projects spread into South India from the Deccan.
 The architectural style used was partly Dravidian.
 They do not contain any of the shikharas common to the Nagara style and were built on the same lines as the Virupaksha temple at Pattadakal in Karnataka.